-One of the best ways to make sure that a conflict is resolved constructively is to include a conciliation clause in any contract you sign.
-These clauses are legally enforceable and require that any dispute related to the contract be resolved through biblically - based mediation or arbitration rather than through litigation.
-These clauses are being used throughout the country by a wide variety of churches, businesses, ministries and schools.
+One of the best ways to make sure that a conflict is resolved in a conciliatory and biblically faithful manner is to include conciliation clauses in any contracts you sign.
+Depending on how they are written, these clauses may either informally encourage or formally and legally require that any dispute related to a contract be resolved through biblically based mediation or arbitration rather than through litigation.
+These types of clauses are being used throughout the country in a wide variety of businesses, ministries, churches and schools.

-Using these clauses may help you to avoid the stress and expense of the secular legal system.
+Using these clauses may help you to avoid the stress and expense o the secular legal system.
 They should not be used merely for that reason, however.
-Conciliation clauses should be used by those who are truly committed to biblical principles of peace, justice, and reconciliation, and who place a high priority on honoring God and preserving relationships even in the midst of conflict.
+Nor should they be used as a means to conceal wrongdoing, place others at a disadvantage or deprive others of valid legal rights and protections.
+Instead, conciliation clauses should be used by those who are committed to biblical principles of peace, justice, and reconciliation, and who place a high priority on honoring God and preserving relationships even in the midst of conflict.

-It is important to realize, however, that conciliation clauses may limit your ability, as well as the ability of other parties to a contract, to use the civil court system to resolve a dispute.
+It is important to realize that legally binding versions of conciliation clauses may limit your ability, as well as the ability of other parties to a contract, to use the civil court system to resolve a dispute.
+Therefore, these types of clauses should be used only when all parties to a contract have been provided with complete and detailed information about the conciliation process so that they know precisely what they are committing to and what legal limitations they are accepting.

 Conciliation clauses may be written in several ways, depending upon the preferences of the parties.
-The Christian Conciliation ServiceTM, a division of Relational Wisdom 360, recommends the language in the following clauses.
+RW360 recommends the language in the following clauses.
 There is no copyright on the clauses, and you are free to use them at your discretion.
-Should you use a clause, you should provide the parties with a copy of the Rules of Procedure for Christian Conciliation referenced in the clause.
-This language has been court-tested and should be modified only with the advice of legal counsel.
+The legally binding versions of these clauses have been court-tested and should be modified only with the advice of legal counsel.

-Conciliation Clause Option A
+Conciliation Clause - Option A

 The parties to this agreement are Christians and believe that the Bible commands them to make every effort to live at peace and to resolve disputes with each other in private or within the Christian church (see Matthew 18:15-20; 1 Corinthians 6:1-8).
-Therefore, the parties agree that any claim or dispute arising from or related to this agreement shall be settled by biblically-based mediation and, if necessary, legally binding arbitration in accordance with the Rules of Procedure for Christian Conciliation of the Christian Conciliation ServiceTM, a division of Relational Wisdom 360, (complete text of the Rules is available at rw360.org/ccsrules).
+Therefore, the parties agree that any claim or dispute arising from or related to this agreement shall be settled by biblically-based mediation and, if necessary, legally binding arbitration in accordance with the Rules of Procedure for Christian Conciliation of the Christian Conciliation ServiceTM, a division of Relational Wisdom 360, (complete text of the Rules is available at www.rw360.org/ccshandbook)).
 Judgment upon an arbitration decision may be entered in any court otherwise having jurisdiction.
 The parties understand that these methods shall be the sole remedy for any controversy or claim arising out of this agreement and expressly waive their right to file a lawsuit in any civil court against one another for such disputes, except to enforce an arbitration decision.

-Conciliation Clause Option B (more concise language)
+Conciliation Clause - Option B (more concise language)